Tuarangisaurus

 Tuarangisaurus (tuarangi "ancient" + σαῦρος "lizard") is an extinct genus of elasmosaurid known from New Zealand.
-The type and only known species is Tuarangisaurus keyesi, named by Wiffen and Moisley in 1986.
+The type and only known species is Tuarangisaurus keyesi, named by "Pont" Wiffen, Joan Wiffen and Bill Moisley in 1986.
+The specific name honours Ian W. Keyes of the New Zealand Geological Survey.

 Discovery

-Tuarangisaurus is known from the holotype NZGS CD425, a nearly complete skull and mandible, and from NZGS CD426, nine anterior-most cervical vertebrae.
-Some postcranial remains of juveniles were also attributed to Tuarangisaurus, with one specimen (NZGS CD427) containing at least 30 gastroliths.
-It was collected from the Maungataniwha Sandstone Member of the Tahora Formation, dating to the upper Campanian to lower Maastrichtian stage of the Late Cretaceous.
+Tuarangisaurus is known from the holotype NZGS CD425, a nearly complete skull and mandible, and from NZGS CD426, rear skull elements and nine anterior-most cervical vertebrae from the same individual.
+Some postcranial remains of juveniles were also provisionally attributed to Tuarangisaurus, with one specimen (NZGS CD427) containing at least thirty gastroliths.
+It was on 20 March 1978 collected by amateur paleontologists from the Maungataniwha Sandstone Member of the Tahora Formation, dating to the upper Campanian to lower Maastrichtian stage of the Late Cretaceous.